Worth Street: History

 What is now Worth Street originally started at the Five Points intersection and headed west; it was known as Anthony Street.
 In 1797, it was named Catherine Street (separately from the other Catherine Street to the southeast, which remains today, as well as another one to the north).
 Starting at Hudson Street, it ended at the western bank of the Collect Pond.
 Catherine Lane, which ran parallel and to the north, still exists as an alleyway between Broadway and Lafayette Street.
 An 1807 map shows that the pond was filled in, and that Anthony Street ran to an unlabeled short street where Centre Street is now.
 After 1811, Anthony Street was extended to Orange Street (later renamed Baxter Street), completing the "fifth point" of the intersection by bisecting its northeast corner.
 In 1854, it was renamed Worth Street in honor of Major-general William J. Worth, hero of the 1848 Mexican War.
 Worth is buried two miles north in Worth Square, which is at the north end of Madison Square near 26th Street.
 In 1868, the city opened the section from Five Points east to Chatham Square.

-On September 11th, 2001, on the corner of Worth Street and Broadway, Jules Naudet captured American Airlines Flight 11 hitting the World Trade Center's North Tower.

 On February 5, 2016, a crane collapsed on Worth Street at 60 Hudson Street, killing one person and injuring two others.